A New Vision for Employee Referrals

 The Centralized Network

-The pipeline builder gives your employees the ability to quickly and easily connect all their disparate networks under one centralized platform.
-In the background, big data technology scours the open web to enrich their contacts with work experience, social profiles and contact information.
-A referral pipeline, at your fingertips.
+The technology gives your employees the ability to quickly and easily connect all their disparate networks under one centralized platform.
+In the background, big data technology scours the open web to enrich their contacts with work experience, skills, social profiles and contact information.
+A referral talent pool, at your fingertips.

-Intelligent search filters are layered on top of the pipeline to give recruiters the power to search the centralized network against their open jobs.
+Intelligent search filters are layered on top of the talent pool to give recruiters the power to search the centralized network against their open jobs.
 Instantly surface the best referral candidates in every employees’ network, for any job, any time.

-The pipeline builder also provides a seamless workflow for recruiters to leverage their connected employees for warm intros to prospective referral candidates, closing the loop on deriving value from the network.
+The tool also provides a seamless workflow for recruiters to leverage their connected employees for warm intros to prospective referral candidates, closing the loop on deriving value from the network.

 Why Limit Access to NYC?